Malaysia Airlines Flight 370: Pilot's flight simulator

 In 2016, New York magazine wrote that a confidential document from the Malaysian police investigation showed an FBI analysis of the flight simulator's computer hard drive found a route on Captain Zaharie's home flight simulator that closely matched the projected flight over the Indian Ocean and that this evidence had been withheld from the publicly released investigative report.
 New York wrote as follows:

 New York has obtained a confidential document from the Malaysian police investigation into the disappearance of Malaysia Airlines Flight 370 that shows that the plane's captain, Zaharie Ahmad Shah, conducted a simulated flight deep into the remote southern Indian Ocean less than a month before the plane vanished under uncannily similar circumstances.
 The revelation, which Malaysia withheld from a lengthy public report on the investigation, is the strongest evidence yet that Zaharie made off with the plane in a premeditated act of mass murder-suicide. [...]
 The newly unveiled documents [...] suggest Malaysian officials have suppressed at least one key piece of incriminating information.
 This is not entirely surprising: There is a history in aircraft investigations of national safety boards refusing to believe that their pilots could have intentionally crashed an aircraft full of passengers.

 The FBI's findings about the flight simulation were confirmed by the ATSB.
 News of the simulation was also confirmed by the Malaysian government, but reported as "nothing sinister".

 Power interruption

 The SATCOM link functioned normally from pre-flight (beginning at 00:00 MYT) until it responded to a ground-to-air ACARS message with an acknowledge message at 01:07.
 At some time between 01:07 and 02:03, power was lost to the Satellite Data Unit (SDU).
 The final report stated "it is likely that the loss of communication prior to the diversion is due to the systems being manually turned off or power interrupted to them."
-Malaysian Prime Minister Najib Razak said it was clear that the radar transponders and the flight data transmission system were turned off deliberately by someone trying to hide the plane's position and heading.
+Malaysian Prime Minister Najib Razak said it was clear that the radar transponders and the flight data transmission system were turned off deliberately by someone trying to hide the aircraft's position and heading.
 At 02:25, the aircraft's SDU rebooted itself and sent a log-on request.